Talk to others with an Ostomy

 I have an ileostomy and have discovered that my skin in general is sensitive to adhesive and I have a few allergies.
 So a lot of gluey things like tape, stoma powder, and a lot of wafers are irritating.
 Hollister wafers seem to be the least irritating but that's a personal problem.

-I immediately change the wafer and use any 2% miconazole antifungal powder (I use micro-guard because it's corn starch based so it absorbs moisture also.
-Costs About $10).
+I immediately change the wafer and use any 2% miconazole antifungal powder (I use Micro-Guard because it's corn starch based so it absorbs moisture also.
+Costs about $10).

 After cleaning and letting the area dry, I very lightly dust the entire area beyond where the wafer will end, then wipe the excess off with dry tissue.
 You should barely be able to see the powder if at all.
 You know powder will prevent the wafer from sticking.
-Then I dab, not wipe, the entire area with the skin Barrier wipe.
+Then I dab, not wipe, the entire area with the skin barrier wipe.
 Make sure it's dry before putting the barrier on.

-I use the Brava skin Barrier wipe by Coloplast.
-It's silicone based and doesn't irritate my skin.
+I use the Brava Skin Barrier wipe by Coloplast.
+It's silicone-based and doesn't irritate my skin.

-If after a few changes the itching persists it's probably not fungus, I (and I mean I because my nurse said not to do this but it works for me) clean the peristomal as usual then I take a gauze or paper towel and dampen it with rubbing alcohol and wipe the entire area as close as I can to my stoma without touching it.
-Yes it stings but just for a few seconds.
+If after a few changes the itching persists it's probably not fungus, I (and I mean I because my nurse said not to do this but it works for me) clean the peristomal area as usual then I take a gauze or paper towel and dampen it with rubbing alcohol and wipe the entire area as close as I can to my stoma without touching it.
+Yes, it stings but just for a few seconds.
 I wipe with water, let dry, apply the barrier wipe then the barrier.

 Sometimes you have to try something unconventional.